JeffreyNijs/hey-api-builders/README.md

 ### Static Mocks

-When `useStaticMocks: true` is enabled, the plugin generates hardcoded mock values directly in the builder classes.
+When `mockStrategy: 'static'` is configured, the plugin generates hardcoded mock values directly in the builder classes.
 This approach:

 - **No runtime generation** - All values are pre-computed at build time
 - **Predictable values** - generates consistent, type-appropriate default values